Tallinn: Economy

-Tallinn is the financial centre of Estonia and also a strong economic centre in the Scandinavian-Baltic region.
+Tallinn is the financial centre of Estonia and also an important economic centre in the Baltoscandian region.
 Many major banks, such as SEB, Swedbank, and Nordea, have their local offices in Tallinn.
 LHV Pank, an Estonian investment bank, has its corporate headquarters in Tallinn.
 Tallinn Stock Exchange, part of NASDAQ OMX Group, is the only regulated exchange in Estonia.

 Port of Tallinn is one of the biggest ports in the Baltic sea region, whereas the largest cargo port of Estonia, the Port of Muuga, which is operated by the same business entity, is located in the neighboring town of Maardu.
 Old City Harbour has been known as a convenient harbour since the medieval times, but nowadays the cargo operations are shifted to Muuga Cargo Port and Paldiski South Harbour.
 As of 2010, there was still a small fleet of oceangoing trawlers that operated out of Tallinn.

 Tallinn's industries include shipbuilding, machine building, metal processing, electronics, textile manufacturing.
 BLRT Grupp has its headquarters and some subsidiaries in Tallinn.
 Air Maintenance Estonia and AS Panaviatic Maintenance, both based in Tallinn Airport, provide MRO services for aircraft, largely expanding their operations in recent years.

-Liviko, the maker of the internationally-known Vana Tallinn liqueur, is similarly based in Tallinn.
+Liviko, the maker of the internationally known Vana Tallinn liqueur, is similarly based in Tallinn.
 The headquarters of Kalev, a confectionery company and part of the industrial conglomerate Orkla Group, is located in Lehmja, near the city's southeastern boundary.

 Estonia is ranked third in Europe in terms of shopping centre space per inhabitant, ahead of Sweden and being surpassed only by Norway and Luxembourg.